-This course is ideal for students who wish to develop an advanced understanding of the evidential basis for the clinical disciplines of psychiatry, anaesthesia and neurology through development of skills in study design, scientific methods, scientific communication and advanced research skills.
+Learn how to develop an advanced understanding of the evidential basis for the clinical disciplines of psychiatry, anaesthesia and neurology.

 Dundee allows you to study in a friendly, responsive and student-centred environment.
 Our comparatively small size as a medical school works to your advantage: there is close integration of teaching and research activities, and our medical students are fully involved from an early stage in pioneering new approaches to teaching, clinical practice and research.
 Ninewells Hospital and Medical School is the centre of many areas of pioneering research in cancer, keyhole surgery, heart disease, drug development, and medical education.